wasmCloud/wasmcloud-operator/README.md

 ## Types crate

-This repo stores the types for any CRDs used by the operator in a separate crate (`wasmcloud-operator-types`) so that they can be reused in other projects.
+This repo stores the types for any CRDs used by the operator in a separate crate (`wadm-operator-types`) so that they can be reused in other projects.